Identifying Split Transactions in P-Card Data Analysis

 What is a split transaction?

 A split transaction (sometimes also called a “split payment”) occurs when a single transaction is broken down into two or more transactions, which cuts the original total into smaller amounts.
+Check out the video below for more information.

 Any party in the transaction — the cardholder, the cardholder’s supervisor or department manager, the vendor, or all of the above — could be responsible for splitting a single transaction into multiple expenses.